What is Business Insurance?

 Generally, grouped along with a business income provision, will be an extra expenses provision.
 Extra expense coverage provides support for any added or additional expenditure that may arise when your business is interrupted by a covered loss.
 For example, if you have to spend extra money operating out of a new location, or if you have to shell out money to store your inventory at a new location to protect it, then “extra expense” coverage would reimburse you for those expenditures.

 A Business Owner’s Policy is a favorite among small business owners because of its inclusive nature.
 This type of policy typically provides for some form of general liability coverage, commercial property coverage, and business interruption coverage.
 If you have business insurance it is important to review the specific language in your policy to determine the extent of your coverage, and your rights and responsibilities under your policy.

 What are your rights and responsibilities under your business insurance policy?

-If you have business insurance and you have suffered damages to your business property or your business has been interrupted because of a covered event, such as a hurricane, then you may be entitled to reimbursement for the losses incurred.
+If you have business insurance and you have suffered damages to your business property or your business has been interrupted because of a covered loss, such as a hurricane, then you may be entitled to reimbursement for the losses incurred.
 Of course, the exact amount of your recovery will depend on your specific policy.
 For business interruption claims, your insurer will typically be required to reimburse you for losses incurred during the so-called “restoration period.”
-The restoration period is the time between the event that caused the loss, and the time it takes your business to return to its pre-interruption status quo.
+The restoration period is the time between the loss and the time it takes your business to return to its pre-interruption status quo.